 8. It could be dietary.
 Many kids refuse to poop because of constipation or because they associate it with an unpleasant feeling.
 Ask your pediatrician for suggestions on what you can do at home.
 They may suggest eating more fiber, taking oils, drinking more water, using Miralax, corn/karo syrup etc. Be sure to ask BEFORE trying anything new like this.
 You do not want to make the problem worse.

-9. Read books about using the potty!
-Several are listed below, which you can click on to view or purchase through Amazon.com.
-Then, you can act out the scenarios with baby dolls.
+9. Read books and role play about using the potty!
+Several books about pooping on the toilet are listed below.
+You can click on them to view or purchase.
+After reading, you can act out the scenarios with baby dolls.
 Have your child put their baby doll on the potty.
 When baby poops, mommy/daddy wipes the baby.
-We wash baby’s hands and give the baby a sticker or special treat for going poop.
+Then wash baby’s hands and give the baby a sticker or special treat for going poop.

 10. Keep a chart or even use a calendar.
-Every time your child poops on the potty, have her pick a sticker and put it on the chart.
+Every time your child poops on the potty, give her a sticker to put on the chart.
 In the meantime, buy about 10 toys at the dollar store and keep them in a basket.
 When your child fills up their chart (start small- maybe two stickers?) they get to pick a toy out of the basket.
 This is immediate gratification for your child.

 For more help with potty training, many of my readers have had success with the book, Potty Train in a Weekend.
 There’s a chapter devoted to the poop and potty challenges you might be facing.